 RISK ASSESSMENTS

-The completion of equality impact assessments mitigate Risk.
-Every policy should have a EIA supporting it at submission stage, whether for initial consideration or version review.
-This process of assessment should be managed in a meticulous and sensitive way given the fact that discrimination and systemic issues exist in most businesses, impacting the workforce staff, patients and clients or customers.
+The process of assessment should be managed in a meticulous and sensitive way given the fact that discrimination and systemic issues exist in most businesses, impacting the workforce staff, patients and clients or customers.

-Significant evidence has revealed that staff from various ethnicities often work in frontline roles, therefore the likelihood for discriminatory behaviours to impact these protected groups must be considered, researched and evidenced in order to meet PSED.
+Significant evidence has revealed that staff from various ethnicities often work in frontline roles, therefore the likelihood for discriminatory behaviours impacting them must be considered, researched and evidenced in order to meet PSED.
 See Race Equality Foundation article.

 Issues and experiences of discrimination in the workplace are evident in most organisations.